Is Your CEO Serious About Driving the Customer Agenda? Answer the 12 commitment questions to find out.

-I’ve never seen a CEO who wouldn’t sign up for customer loyalty, customer focus and just plain improving things for their customers.
-It’s getting them to drive the company to do something about it that’s the challenge.
+Most CEO’s are ‘committed’ to customer focus and many now are using the words “customer experience.”
+It’s getting them to drive the company to do something about it that can be the challenge.
 A number of telltale signs determine pretty quickly whether a company is serious about the job or not – beginning with the CEO and leadership and cascades all the way through the ranks of the company.
 Specific leadership actions occur in companies that have taken the commitment past lip service.
 Understanding customer issues and what drives customer loyalty become the stuff of everyday conversations – not just when one soul has been lucky enough to get it on the CEO’s staff meeting agenda!
 The issues are trended and understood and talked about.
 Building customer experiences and relationships is considered the true work of the organization – not something layered on the “real” work of achieving quarterly sales goals.

 CEO’s that drive this work understand that it’s the inspiration, leadership and organizational change that are the sticking points in making progress.
 Instead of handing off the customer work with a big “check” next to the word “customer,” they sign up for the long-haul of company-wide transformation.
 They put their skin in the game.